ishioni/homelab-ops/README.md

 ## 🤝 Gratitude and Thanks

-Thanks to all the people who donate their time to the [Kubernetes@Home](https://discord.gg/k8s-at-home) Discord community.
+Thanks to all the people who donate their time to the [Home Operations](https://discord.gg/home-operations) Discord community.
 A lot of inspiration for my cluster comes from the people that have shared their clusters using the [k8s-at-home](https://github.com/topics/k8s-at-home) GitHub topic.
-Be sure to check out the [Kubernetes@Home search](https://nanne.dev/k8s-at-home-search/) for ideas on how to deploy applications or get ideas on what you can deploy.
+Be sure to check out the [kubesearch.dev](kubesearch.dev) for ideas on how to deploy applications or get ideas on what you can deploy.

 ---